venkatraj/js-notes/Part 1/06. Advanced working with functions/6.6 Function object, NFE/Function object, NFE.md

   console.log( counter() ); // 1

 ```
-The difference is in clouser, the `count` live in outer Lexical Environments where as property live in itself.
+The difference is in closure, the `count` live in outer Lexical Environments where as property live in itself.
 With closure, `count` can't be modified by outer code.
 Only nested functions can modify it.
 But with properties it is possible
 ```js

   function makeCounter() {